TCL C7L Review

 • Full support for HDR formats including Dolby Vision and HDR10+

-• Top parameters for gamers (HDMI 2.1, low input lag)
+• Top specs for gamers (HDMI 2.1, low input lag)

-• High motion smoothness with low motion blur (up to 288Hz)
+• High motion clarity with low motion blur (up to 288Hz)

-• Google TV operating system (plenty of apps, Gemini voice assistant)
+• Google TV operating system (lots of apps, Gemini voice assistant)

 Disadvantages